ImplFerris/pico-pico/src/thermistor/steinhart.md

-## Steinhart Hart equation
+# Steinhart Hart equation

-The Steinhart-Hart equation provides a more accurate temperature-resistance relationship over a wide temperature range.
+The Steinhart-Hart equation is a more accurate method for converting thermistor resistance into temperature compared to the simpler B equation.
+It uses three coefficients to model the thermistor's non-linear behavior across a wider temperature range with higher precision.

+> [!Tip]
+> We won't be using this formula in our program.
+We will keep it simple and use the B equation.

+## The Steinhart-Hart formula

 \\[
 \frac{1}{T} = A + B \ln R + C (\ln R)^3
 \\]

-Where:
-- T is the temperature in **Kelvins**.
-(Formula to calculate kelvin from degree Celsius, K = °C + 273.15)
-- R is the resistance at temperature T in **Ohms**.
-- A, B, and C are constants specific to the thermistor's material, often provided by the manufacturer.
-For better accuracy, you may need to calibrate and determine these values yourself.
-Some datasheets provide resistance values at various temperatures, which can also be used to calculate this.
+In this equation, T is the temperature in Kelvin that we want to find.
+R is the measured resistance in ohms.
+A, B, and C are the Steinhart-Hart coefficients, which are specific to each thermistor.
+The ln represents the natural logarithm function.

 ### Calibration

-To determine the accurate values for A, B, and C, place the thermistor in three temperature conditions: room temperature, ice water, and boiling water.
-For each condition, measure the thermistor's resistance using the ADC value and use a reliable thermometer to record the actual temperature.
-Using the resistance values and corresponding temperatures, calculate the coefficients:
+To determine the accurate values for A, B, and C, place the thermistor in three known temperature conditions, typically ice water (cold), room temperature, and hot or boiling water.

-- Assign A to the ice water temperature,
-- B to the room temperature, and
-- C to the boiling water temperature.
+For each condition, measure the thermistor's resistance using the ADC value and record the actual temperature using a reliable thermometer.
+Make sure all temperatures are converted to Kelvin before further calculations.

+Using these three resistance and temperature pairs together, the Steinhart-Hart coefficients A, B, and C are calculated by solving a system of equations.
+The coefficients are not assigned individually to cold, room, or hot temperatures.
+Instead, all three calibration points collectively define a curve that fits the thermistor’s non-linear behavior across the measured range.

+Once the coefficients are obtained, the same A, B, and C values can be used to calculate temperature for any resistance value within that range.

 ### Calculating Steinhart-Hart Coefficients

-With three resistance and temperature data points, we can find the A, B and C.
+With three resistance and temperature data points, we can calculate the Steinhart-Hart coefficients A, B, and C.

 $$
 \begin{bmatrix}